- About Us

 |Europe, Middle East and Africa|

 Note: Up/down arrows indicate a positive/negative change in our asset allocation compared to the previous quarterly outlook.
 A dash indicates no change.

 Source: City of London Investment Management

 *The publication reflects asset performance up to 30 September, 2020, and macro events and data releases up to 8 October, 2020, unless indicated otherwise.

 The information contained herein is obtained from sources believed by City of London Investment Management Company Limited to be accurate and reliable.
 No responsibility can be accepted under any circumstances for errors of fact or omission.
 Any forward looking statements or forecasts are based on assumptions and actual results may vary from any such statements or forecasts.

-© 2020 City of London Investment Group PLC.
+© 2020 City of London Investment Management Company Limited.
 All rights reserved.